bucefal76/signal_generator_ad9833/README.md

 # Future developments

- - Restoring Wobbulator settings when Wobbulator enabled then generators enabled and then Wobbulator enabled back.
  - Single channel only support and make code ready for missing connection to the devices (power up diagnostics).
  - Wobbulator feature for UNO.
  - Potentiometer to normalize values of signals for different waveforms.